rienafairefr/python-ldraw/README.rst

   pip install pyldraw

-Auto-generation of the ldraw.library.* package
+Generation of the ldraw.library.* package
 ----------------------------------------------

 The ldraw.library.* package is kind of special, it is generated from a LDraw parts library with the parts.lst itself auto-generated using pymklist_.

-Before running code that needs something in the ldraw.library, it is recommend to
+Before running code that needs something in the ldraw.library, it is necessary to
 * download a parts library
 This is done through the CLI: `ldraw download`
-You can select a given, down to the first LDRAW version (beta 0.27, almost from last century), though it's not sure how compatible it is with pyldraw.
+You can select a given version, down to the first LDRAW version (beta 0.27, almost from last century), though it's not sure how compatible it is with pyldraw.
 Use `--version 2020-01` to have the parts library for update 2020-01 If you've downloaded multiple versions, use `ldraw use` to select which one you want to use
 * generate the ldraw.library package
 Use `ldraw generate`

-Afterwards, when running code that needs something in the ldraw.library, pyldraw will know (through a ``sys.meta_path`` hook) and use the generated code.
-It also attempts to auto-generate it on-the-fly.
+Afterwards, when running code that needs something in the ldraw.library module, pyldraw will know (through a ``sys.meta_path`` hook) and use the generated code.
+It previously attempted to auto-generate it on-the-fly, but this was not reliable/easy to test so was removed.

 Considering that the toolchain download, generation, python code generation takes quite some time, and we don't want to re-download anyway, the generated library is locally written, and reused on subsequent import or python scripts run.

-If you change version or modify it (e.g., adding unofficial partsà, the library should be re-generated (either manually or on-the-fly).
+If you change version or modify it (e.g., adding unofficial parts), the library should be re-generated.

 The cached generated library is stored in an OS-dependent cache directory (somewhere in ``~/.local`` for Linux)